 - Sophomore status or higher

-: Include National Politics, European Politics and History, and the culture of the host country.
+are available to those students who have completed Spanish 310 at Drexel prior to participation in the program.
 Class generally involves meeting once a week with fellow students and a course tutor.
-Grades are based on essays, exams and sometimes oral presentations Students earn Drexel grades and credit for the courses taken through the EPA Program.
+Grades are based on essays, exams, and sometimes oral presentations.
+Students earn Drexel grades and credit for the courses taken through the EPA Program.

 : This spreadsheet is a historical list of pre-approved courses Drexel students have taken there before.
 Students can choose to take courses from this list, but there is no guarantee that these courses will be offered in the future.